Skip to main content

 • a larger spell and ability catalogue

-• crafting professions, reagents, recipes, stations, and item outputs
+• larger crafting professions, reagents, recipes, stations, and item outputs

 • loot tables and treasure rules